tnichols217/notes/APBiology/7/Notes/Case Study/1 - Peppered Moth.md

 # Part 3

 1. Non-matching moth and tree bark would attract more attention from birds
-2. Non-matching moth and tree bark would attract more attentio
+2. Non-matching moth and tree bark would attract more attention from humans
+3. No, because the way birds see and experience vision is very di